Director, Student Administration

 All scholarships, bursaries and prizes must have a clear set of criteria and eligibility requirements which are used to assess applications and determine distribution.
 Criteria should be documented and be made available to potential applicants.
 The decision to distribute scholarships, bursaries and prizes, must be made by a person authorized by this policy.

 The University Vice-President (Administration) and University Registrar approves the establishment of new, and the discontinuation of existing, coursework scholarships, bursaries and prizes.

 The Director, Student Administration advises the Vice-Chancellor and President on the scholarships, bursaries and prizes policy.
 The Student Administration Department is also responsible for the administration of all merit-based Vice-Chancellor and President’s Scholarships.
 The Director, Student Administration provides advice on the establishment of all coursework scholarships, bursaries and prizes.

 The Pro Vice-Chancellor (Graduate Research and Development) approves the establishment of new, and the discontinuation of existing, higher degree research scholarships, bursaries and prizes.

 The Executive Director, Advancement provides advice and direction on establishing, administering and renewing externally-funded scholarships, bursaries and prizes that are classified as a gift to the University.

-The Director, Equity and Wellbeing administers equity-related and Commonwealth Scholarships through the Equity Scholarships Scheme.
+The Director, Equity administers equity-related and Commonwealth Scholarships through the Equity Scholarships Scheme.

-The Director, Graduate Research Centre provides advice on the establishment of all higher degree research student scholarships, bursaries and prizes.
+The Director, Graduate Research and Development provides advice on the establishment of all higher degree research student scholarships, bursaries and prizes.

 Faculties, Divisions and Institutes may administer internally and externally funded coursework scholarships, bursaries and prizes, approved in accordance with this policy and associated procedures and / or guidelines, applicable to the Faculty, Division or Institute.
 The Faculty, Division or Institute will be responsible for promoting, selecting, administering and reporting on the internally or externally funded scholarships, bursaries and prizes for which they have responsibility.

 Faculties administer grant-in-aid awards.

 The Finance Resource Management Department is responsible for accounting for gifts; defining appropriate financial report formats; providing an appropriate financial reporting tool; assisting with negotiating terms of the gift; and advising on the financial sustainability of endowment funds and associated disbursements.